-The Veerabhadra Temple is popular around these parts for its outstanding sculptures and ceiling paintings which represent the climax of the Vijayanagar Art towards the middle of the 16th century.
-Built in the 1530 AD, the architectural features of the temple follow the Vijayanagar style to the detail with numerous carvings and paintings at almost every exposed surface of the temple.
+The Veerabhadra Temple lies not far from Bangalore in the Indian state of Andhra Pradesh.
+It is popular around these parts for its outstanding sculptures and ceiling paintings which represent the climax of the Vijayanagar Art towards the middle of the 16th century.
+Built in 1530 CE, the architectural features of the temple follow the Vijayanagar style to the detail, with numerous carvings and paintings at almost every exposed surface of the temple.

 We started from Bangalore at about 1 pm.
 The journey was uneventful as we passed by some fine stretches of flowering Gulmohar trees along the NH7.

-After about an hour and half of steady driving along the national highway we reached a toll booth at the borders of Karnataka.
-They charged us Rs.
-125 for the two-way trip.
-Immediately after the toll booth, we took a hard left into a branch road, from the highway, leading to Lepakshi.
-It is impossible to miss that turn, adorned with a huge gate and a big Nandi statue sitting in the center.
-From there Lepakshi is just about 12 km away.
+After about an hour and a half of driving along the national highway, we reached a toll booth at the borders of Karnataka.
+Immediately after the toll booth, we took a hard left into a branching road towards Lepakshi.
+The road is adorned with a huge gate and a big Nandi statue sitting in the center.
+From here Lepakshi is just about 12 km away.

 Nandi of Lepakshi

-Since I have relocated to Bangalore, this imposing sculpture of Nandi has been haunting me.
-Today, I find some solace as I stand in front of granite Shiva’s mount from the Vijayanagar era, seated peacefully in a lovely manicured garden facing the Shivalinga in the precincts of the Veerabhadra Temple.
-The statue is about 5 meter in height and 9 meter in length.
+Since I have relocated to Bangalore, this imposing sculpture of Nandi has been beseeching me to visit.
+Today, I found solace as I stood in front of the monumental Shiva’s mount from the Vijayanagar era.
+Seated peacefully in a lovely manicured garden the statue faces the precincts of the Veerabhadra Temple.
+The statue is about 5 meters in height and 9 meters in length.
 Its neck is bedecked with finely carved garlands and bells.

-I find it quite odd that this large Nandi bull is situated about 200 meter away from the temple.
-Generally every Nandi statue I have seen, is always accompanied by a Shivalinga before it.
+One of the first question that comes to one’s mind who understands Hindu mythology is “where is the shivalinga?”
+It is also quite odd that this large Nandi bull is situated almost 200 meters away from the temple.
+Generally, every Nandi statue I have seen is always accompanied by a shivalinga before it.

-In walks the local caretaker, with a large stick in his hand.
-He also doubles up as a guide and told us that the temple and the Nandi sculpture used to be part of the same temple grounds and once there used to be a clear view of the temple from here, however illegal encroachers have built many houses between them separating the Shiva’s mount with its master.
+As we snapped away capturing different angles of the nandi, the caretaker walked in towards us.
+He carried a large wooden stick in his hand.
+He told us that the temple and the Nandi sculpture used to be part of the same temple grounds and during ancient times there used to be a clear view of the temple from here, however illegal encroachments have separated the Shiva’s mount with its master.

 After taking a few pictures of the grand Nandi, we came out of the small garden, planning to head towards the Veerabhadra Temple.
-Before entering the temple, I stopped for lunch at the Andhra State tourism board run restaurant, just beside the Nandi sculpture.
-After a sumptuous vegetarian thali meal, we head towards the main temple.
+Before entering the temple, we stopped for lunch at the Andhra State tourism board run restaurant, just beside the Nandi sculpture.
+After a sumptuous vegetarian thali meal and some rest, we gradually made our way towards the temple.

 Veerabhadra Temple of Lepakshi

-The Veerabhadra Temple has been built on the southern side of Lepakshi town, on a low altitude granite hillock.
+The Veerabhadra Temple has been built on the southern side of Lepakshi town on a low altitude granite hillock.
 The locals say this hillock was in the shape of a tortoise, and hence known as Kurmasailam – which translates to tortoise hill in Telugu.
-It’s hard to see much of the hillock now because of the numerous shops and houses built around the temple.
-There is a car parking charge of Rs.
-40 for unlimited number of hours in front of the temple.
+It is hard to see much of the hillock now because of the numerous shops and houses built around the temple.

-One has to remove their shoes to enter the temple.
-Beside the entrance, on the left there is a makeshift shoe rack, patrolled by a middle-aged lady holding a long wooden stick in her had, primarily I think to drive away the naughty monkeys in the area.
-The temple does not seem that special from outside the outer enclosure walls, but once you climb the fleet of steps and enter, you will begin appreciating the thorough artwork of the sculptors of that time.
-Not even at Hampi, in the historical temples at the core of Vijayanagar empire, can one find carvings of this stature.
+One has to remove their shoes before entering the temple.
+Beside the entrance, on the left there is a makeshift shoe rack.
+Patrolling this area is a middle-aged lady holding a long wooden stick in her had, primarily I think to drive the naughty monkeys away from the area.
+The temple does not seem that special from outside, but once you climb the fleet of steps and enter, you will begin appreciating the thorough artwork of the sculptors of that time.
+Not even at Hampi, in the historical temples at the core of the Vijayanagar empire, can one find carvings of this stature.

 History of Veerabhadra Temple